nbrockington/vnn/README.md

 # Known issues

 -- Tested only on OS X 11.6 (MacBook Pro).
-On some other systems, lines are rendered too thickly.
+On some other systems, figure lines are rendered too thickly.

--- On older OS X systems, such as Mojave 10.14.6 and earlier, when using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually by user at the start of the backpropagation learning process to improve visualisation.
+-- On older OS X systems, such as Mojave 10.14.6 and earlier, when using Octave with GNUPLOT qt, figure backgrounds are black by default and must be changed to white manually by user at the start of the backpropagation learning process to improve visualisation.